 Next had lunch at a traditional Chinese Restaurant, and after our feedback to the tour guide, he took us for the authentic meal we were hoping for.
 Chinese style dining often involves several different dishes of a variety of foods on a circular rotating platter (lazy susan) and each diner takes what they want.
 It was truly delicious and enjoyed by all.

-Finally we traveled to the Temple of Heaven where Emperors would pray for good harvests.
+Finally, we traveled to the Temple of Heaven where Emperors would pray for good harvests.
 There were several different structures in this famous Chinese landmark.
 The rain made it challenging to fully take in and appreciate its beauty and we were all tired from the long day of touring.

 After resting at our hotel, we met a former Milton Academy colleague and good friend David Peck and his wife, Dongyu, for dinner.
 David has been living in Beijing since he retired many years ago.
 It was wonderful to spend time with both David and Dongyu, be treated to and enjoy an amazing meal selected by them, and to catch up and learn more about China.
 It was a most pleasant way to spend our last evening in China.

 I was struck by how different the city looked from my 1988 and 1992 visits.
 I knew it would be more commercialized, but the amount of new buildings and the modern look that the city has acquired was unexpected.
 I also was struck with the fact that accessing email on Google was not an option.
 We in the US enjoy so many more freedoms than much of the rest of the world and it was easy to appreciate that aspect of being a US citizen.
-Unfortunately, I was also sad not be able to connect with my friends from 30 years ago, Lu Xian Bi and Shen Qing Lai, both of whom retired years ago.
+Unfortunately, I was sad not to be able to connect with my friends from 30 years ago, Lu Xian Bi and Shen Qing Lai, both of whom retired years ago.
 We tried to reach them through their school, but they could not be located.